eherve/mongoose-datatable/README.md

 ### Options

-Configuration is not mandatory, the default options are: For String column, a like match is performed and for other types, an unknown type message is displayed o the console.
+Configuration is not mandatory, the default options contains only the String column handler, a like match is performed.
+For other types, an unknown type message is displayed on the console (see verbose option).

 #### Debug

-If the debug option is true (default false), the module will print the query from the dataTable and all the fields, conditions, sort and data retrieve.
+If the debug option is set to true (default false), the module will print the query from the dataTable and all the fields, conditions, sort and data retrieve.

+#### Verbose

+If the verbose option is set to true (default false), the module will print on the console when the condition builder has no handler for a field type.
+In the default configuration, only the String condition builder exist, all other field type will trigger the loggin of an unknown handler type.

 #### Condition handlers